darylhb28/Capstone-Pitch/README.md

             POST /users/login

             🔒 GET /users/me
-            Returns the currently logged-in user's data, rentals, listings, and messages
+            Returns the currently logged-in user's data, game history?

-        /products router

-            GET /products

-            GET /products/:id

-            🔒 GET /products/:user_id (save user_id in local storage on login) shows a users current listed products

-        /rentals router
+        /strategy router

-            🔒 POST /rentals
+            🔒 POST /strategy

-            🔒 GET /rentals
-            sends array of all rentals made by the logged-in user

-            🔒 GET /rentals/:id

-            🔒 GET /rentals/:user_id
-            shows a users current rented products
+            returns a reccommended action based on a users hand

-        /messages router
+        /shoe router

-            🔒 POST /messages
+            🔒 GET /playerhand
-            (add logic to add look at users and products and add to thread or create one if needed)
+            Gets card from shoe thats not drawn, marks it as drawn, adds card to player hand (twice for initial deal, once for hit)

-            🔒 GET /messages
+            🔒 GET /dealerhand
+            Gets card from shoe thats not drawn, marks it as drawn, adds card to dealer hand (do this again for dealer down card reveal)

-            🔒 GET /messages/:user_id
+            🔒 GET /newgame
-            (as host or renter)

-4. Front end Wireframe
-    See Wireframe.png file
+            Returns cards from hands back to shoe

-5. User story
+4. User story
-    Unathenticated users will be able to view products available to rent, but won't be able to rent items, list items for rent, send messages, or see account details.
-    Authenticated users can rent items, list items, send messages, and see account details.
+ Only authenticated users can play and get tips